GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Default: `rsync` (resolved via the Gerrit runtime user's `PATH`)

+replication.autoRepairIntervalDays
+:	Minimum number of days between automatic repair attempts for the same
+	project on the same destination URL.
+When replication push fails with a `missing necessary objects` error from `git-receive-pack`, the plugin can attempt a repair to the affected SSH destination.

+	Default: `3`

+replication.autoRepairMaxAttempts
+:	Maximum number of automatic repair attempts per project on each
+	destination URL.
+After this limit is reached for a given project and destination, further `missing necessary objects` errors for that pair are logged but no additional automatic repairs are attempted.

+	Auto-repair state is kept in memory and is reset whenever the plugin is reloaded or Gerrit restarts.
+Enabling auto-repair in a clustered deployment can lead to redundant repairs as the state is not shared between them.

+	Default: `0` (auto-repair disabled)

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different